 Language intensives are offered each summer that help students prepare to pass the language exam.

-Current students can register now on Webadvisor via the Continuing Education module.
-Others seeking to register, and those with registration questions, can email GTU registrar John Seal or call 510-649-2462.
-Final registration deadline is July 6.
+Current students can register on Sonis via the Continuing Education module once registration is open in late Spring.
+Others seeking to register, and those with registration questions, can email GTU registrar John Seal or call 510-649-2462. .